About

 ‘K’ & ‘K’ v ‘X’ Solicitors (a former firm) & Ors (ongoing)

-Paul acts for the ultra-high net worth Claimants who instructed the Defendant firm of solicitors to act for them on the purchase of a £16m house in Kensington.
+Paul acted for the ultra-high net worth Claimants who instructed the Defendant firm of solicitors to act for them on the purchase of a £16m house in Kensington.
 The Defendant firm provided a report on title stating that the property had planning permission for a 2-storey subterranean development when, in fact, it did not.
 The claim is brought in breach of retainer and negligence.

 Re ‘X’ (ongoing)